Beware These 3 Garage Door Scams

 1. Risk of a Home Invasion

 Attached garages that have entry doors to the house are one of the most common ways that burglars gain entry to a home.
 Leaving your garage door open for even a short time gives a full view of the layout of your garage and how they can get into your home.
+If you keep any valuables in the garage (including your car), it is easy to take a quick picture for future nefarious purposes.

 2. Animal Infestation

 Outdoor critters like to find shelter from the elements just like you do.
 An open garage door is an invitation to a cozy spot.
+Once inside, they can make nests, get into your walls through the drywall or, if the door is accidentally closed behind them, panic and cause damage to your car and belongings as they try to escape.

 4. You Could Be Liable